learn-co-curriculum/phase-3-metaprogramming-triangle-classification-lab/README.md

-# Triangle
+# Triangle Classification Lab

 ## Objectives

 1. Define a custom error and use it.

 ## Instructions